Amdoal, tablets 10 mg 30 pcs

 Overdose

-In clinical trials and post-marketing use, cases of intentional or unintentional use of the drug in adult patients at doses up to 1260 mg have been found that were not fatal.
+During clinical trials and post-marketing use, cases of intentional or unintentional use of the drug in adult patients in doses up to 1260 mg were identified, which were not accompanied by death.

-Symptoms: lethargy, increased BP, tachycardia, nausea, vomiting, diarrhea, drowsiness.
+Symptoms: lethargy, increased blood pressure, tachycardia, nausea, vomiting, diarrhea, drowsiness.

-There have been described cases of aripiprazole overdose in children (up to 195 mg) that were not fatal.
+Cases of aripiprazole overdose in children (up to 195 mg), which were not accompanied by death, have been described.

-Symptoms: somnolence, transient loss of consciousness, extrapyramidal disorders.
+Symptoms: drowsiness, transient loss of consciousness, extrapyramidal disorders.

-Treatment: Administration of activated charcoal (50 g administered 1 h after aripiprazole reduced the AUC and Cmax of aripiprazole by 51 and 41%, respectively), supportive therapy, ensuring adequate airway patency, oxygenation, effective ventilation, and symptomatic treatment; monitoring of CPR with ECG recording to detect arrhythmias.
-Close medical monitoring should be maintained until all symptoms have resolved.
+Treatment: administration of activated charcoal (50 g administered 1 hour after taking aripiprazole reduced the AUC and Cmax of aripiprazole by 51 and 41%, respectively), supportive care, ensuring adequate airway patency, oxygenation, effective ventilation and symptomatic treatment; monitoring of cardiovascular function indicators with ECG registration to detect arrhythmias.
+Careful medical observation should be carried out until all symptoms disappear.

-The efficacy of hemodialysis is unlikely (practically not excreted unchanged by the kidneys and largely bound to plasma proteins).
+The effectiveness of hemodialysis is unlikely (it is practically not excreted unchanged by the kidneys and is largely bound to plasma proteins).

 ---|---|